adityapandey9882/Web-Development-/Backend Development/File Upload CL-2/README.md

   6. cloudinary: Cloudinary is a cloud-based service that provides solutions for managing, storing, optimizing, and delivering images and videos for web and mobile application.

-# Pre/Post middleware- Pre and post middleware in Mongoose are used to define hooks that run before or after certain operations on documents in a MongoDB collection. write in models/File.js like sending email when record mentioned in db.
+# Pre/Post middleware- Pre and post middleware in Mongoose are used to define hooks that run before or after certain operations on documents in a MongoDB collection. write in models/File.js like sending email after certain operation.
     mongoose ->middleware
     * Pre middleware - Pre middleware functions are executed one after another, when each middleware calls next. syntax -